majuss/ecoevolpara/latest/docs/source/build.rst

 https://rest-sphinx-memo.readthedocs.io/en/latest/ReST.html

-Very often an error will occur on the readthedocs.org/projects/ecoevolpara/builds/ website.
+Very often an error will occur on the readthedocs.org/projects/ecoevolpara/builds/ website:

 .. figure:: /appendix/pictures/git_submodule_error.png
-   :width: 120px
+   :width: 600px
    :alt: Sphinx Neo-Hittite

 This may always occur due to an change in the sphinx_rtd_theme repository.